THE VISIONARY

 Validation Through Impact, Not Income

-You measure success by what you have created, not what you have earned.
-This is noble.
-It is also why you are often broke whilst doing brilliant work.
+Success gets measured by what has been created, not what has been earned.
+This can be noble.
+It can also be why many Visionaries are often broke whilst doing brilliant work.

 Language You Might Use